 In theory, the people getting 80 mg of atorvastatin should have done far better than those on 10 mg.
 Hmmm, what went wrong?

 The IDEAL study involved 8,888 patients who had already had a heart attack (JAMA, Dec.
 28, 2005).
 Half got 20 mg of simvastatin and the other half got 80 mg of atorvastatin.
 The expectation was that the intensive atorvastatin treatment would produce dramatic results.
-The conclusions:

 “In this study of patients with previous MI [myocardial infarction or heart attack], intensive lowering of LDL-C did not result in a significant reduction in the primary outcome of major coronary events…There were no differences in cardiovascular or all-cause mortality.”